Yakshi23/TextUtils/README.md

 # TextUtils
-It is a prohect in ReactJS that helps to edit our text and modify it such as Uppercase, Lowercase, remove extra space etc
+It is a project in ReactJS that helps to edit our text and modify it such as Uppercase, Lowercase, remove extra space etc